d3/d3-shape/README.md

 ## Changes from D3 3.x:

-* The default tension for cardinal interpolation is now 2 / 3, not 0.7.
+* The behavior of the cardinal interpolation tension parameter has been standardized.
+The default tension is now 0, not 0.7.

 …